 Spike got off Angel totally forgetting about the other man.
 He put his arm around Buffy and they simply walked out of the Hyperion.

 Angel watched them go while his anger grew to an uncontrollable level.
 He jumped up, ready to go after Buffy.
 She had no business being with Spike.
-She was supposed to be in Sunnydale having the life that he left her to have.
+She was supposed to be in Sunnydale having the life he left her to have.

-"Just what do you think that you're doing?
-Don't tell me that you're planning on running after Buffy?
+"Just what do you think you're doing?
+Don't tell me you're planning on running after Buffy?
 So what if she's with Spike?
 That girl has never had the best of taste when it came to men," Cordelia yelled at the exact same time.